 If you're in the mood for Mexican food, this sauce goes perfectly with my recipe for spicy potato soft tacos with beef or chorizo!

-You'll only need a couple of items to make this delicious chipotle lime dressing:
+You'll only need a couple of items to make this delicious lime chipotle sauce:

 - High-power blender (or food processor, or a cutting board, a knife, and a large bowl)